spookylukey/django-htmx-patterns/separate_partials_single_view.rst

-This decorator has some other tricks — it can match on specific ``Hx-Target`` headers to choose different templates, which can useful if you are doing more advanced things, like both HTMX search and paging in the same view.
+This decorator has some other tricks — it can match on specific ``Hx-Target`` headers to choose different templates, which can useful if you are doing more advanced things, like both htmx search and paging in the same view.